 Theoretical Foundations

 Although research on the impact of mobile apps on individual behavior is still relatively young, theory on factors for arousing and directing a person’s behavior exists (Halepota 2005; Hull 1943; Iso-Ahola 1980), and a group of the theories is emerging as an appropriate lens for its examination (Chang et al. 2013; Lee et al. 2005).
 Since the 1970s, Richard M. Ryan and Edward L. Deci have started researching on motivational theories.
 They generated the definition of two important types of motivation, intrinsic motivation and extrinsic motivation, from prior theories (Deci 1972; Deci and Moller 2005; Deci and Ryan 2010; Ryan and Deci 2000).
 Intrinsic motivation is a type of motivation based in people’s natural interest in various activities that provide novelty and challenge, and extrinsic motivations focus on the outcome of the activity, i.e. individuals are driven by the outcome rather than the activity itself (Deci and Ryan 2010; Moon and Kim 2001; Ramayah et al. 2003).
 Over the past decades, people’s intrinsic and extrinsic drives have been utilized to explain individual behavior.
 For example, researchers put perceived enjoyment, perceived ease of use as intrinsic motivation while perceived usefulness as extrinsic motivation of internet usage (Lee et al. 2005; Moon and Kim 2001; Ramayah et al. 2003; Teo et al. 1999; Zhang et al. 2008).
-In addition, according to Steg and Vlek (Steg and Vlek 2009), behaviors can be motivated by informational strategies aiming to influence perceptions and knowledge, and by structural strategies aiming to change external factors such as policy and technology.
+In addition, according to Steg and Vlek (Steg and Vlek 2009), there are two kinds of external interventions that can change people’s behaviors.
+One is called structural strategy, aiming to change external factors such as policy and technology.
+The other is called informational strategy, aiming to influence perceptions and knowledge.
+To be more specific, informational strategies target increasing actors’ knowledge so as to heighten their awareness of the impacts of their behavior, and/or increasing their knowledge of behavioral alternatives; or providing social support and role models to strengthen social norms, and informing actors about the perceptions, efficacy and behavior of others. （这里我展开了一点，感觉原来的不是很清楚，这边为了和下面接起来还是再解释一下information strategy比较好）

 In our research, the participants will have access to an app which will send an alert to them when it detects risky driving behavior and provide a performance ranking at the end of the day.
-Considering that the app has feedback and reminder functions, we will take the app as a prime extrinsic motivator for individual behavior changing.
+Considering that the app has feedback and reminder functions, we will take the app as an informational strategy, which means we’ll view it as a prime extrinsic motivator for individual behavior changing.
 What’s more, the desire to using our app and improving their driving behavior reflects drivers’ intrinsic motivation.
 In short, as our participants’ different behavior of app usage, desire to improve driving performance and actual changes of driving behavior can be clearly observed, the experiment might be feasible.

 Research Model and Hypotheses Development